SELECTION OF QUESTIONS AND ANSWERS

-In real life, all other things are not equal.
-If a practitioner who only knows Wing Choon Kungfu or Taijiquan is more skillful than another practitioner who knows both Wing Choon Kungfu and Taijiquan, the former is more combat efficient and benefits more in his daily life than the latter.
+As in real life, all other things are not equal, if a practitioner who only knows Wing Choon Kungfu or only knows Taijiquan is more skillful than another practitioner who knows both Wing Choon Kungfu and Taijiquan, it is because the former is more combat efficient and benefits more in his daily life than the latter.

-Two crucial factors that enable a practitioner who knows both Wing Choon Kungfu and Taijiquan to be more combat efficient and to have more benefits in daily life than one who only knows Wing Choon Kungfu or Taijiquan are their underlying philosophy and the skills for transferring the training and benefits from one art to another.
+Two crucial factors that enable a practitioner who knows both Wing Choon Kungfu and Taijiquan to be more combat efficient and to have more benefits in daily life than one who only knows Wing Choon Kungfu or Taijiquan are the underlying philosophy of Wing Choon Kungfu and of Taijiquan, and the skills for transferring the training and benefits from one art to another.
 If one or both of these factors are lacking, the former may not have any advantage over the latter.

 For example, if the former practitioner does not have the philosophy of consolidating force in Wing Choon Kungfu and flowing force in Taijiquan, and does not have the skill to convert consolidating force to flowing force, and vice versa, not only he has no advantage in learning the two arts, but training the two arts together may be detrimental to him.